zarinplus/docs/README.md

 #### Good Response

 Well now, The user get the points immediately from you.
-If you send correct request then the response should be same thing like that, Please watch [sample codes](https://github.com/emtiyaz-app/samplecodes/tree/master/php/callback).
+If you send correct request then the response should be same thing like that, Please watch [Sample Codes](https://github.com/emtiyaz-app/samplecodes/tree/master/php/callback).

 	{
 		"status" : "200",